COVID-19 pandemic in Namibia: August 2020

-A graph showing the number of COVID-19 cases in Namibia for the month of August 2020.
+COVID-19 cases in Namibia, August 2020.
 Day 141 represents 1 August; 141 days after the initial infection.
 Day 171 represents 31 August.
 Cases jumped from 2,500 to about 7,500 in this month alone.

 The first day of August brought about 95 new cases.
 Most originated from Erongo region, however 6 originated from Okahandja in the Otjozondjupa region; a region previously with few cases.

 On 4 August, total COVID-19 cases rose to 2,470.
 Most of these were from Walvis Bay, however a growing number originated from Windhoek as well.

 6 August: Cases rose to 2,652.
 Cases were mainly from the Erongo region, however cases were also detected in other parts of the country, especially in the northern parts and in the capital, Windhoek.

 One week later, the total number of confirmed COVID-19 cases increased with almost 1,000 new cases, with the 3,000 mark reached on 10 August.
 As of 14 August, there was a total of 3,726 confirmed cases in the Namibian territory.
 Although most of the cases arose from Walvis Bay and Swakopmund, both cities which are experiencing a current outbreak, the capital also recorded a high spike in cases.
 During a national COVID-19 media conference, the president described the situation in Windhoek as 'clustered community transmission'.

 On 14 August 2020, presidential advisor Inge Zaamwani-Kamwi tested positive for COVID-19.
 As a precaution, presidential press secretary Alfredo Tjiurimo Hengari said President Hage Geingob undertook a precautionary COVID-19 test which the results came out negative.

 Cases continued to rise in the Khomas region, while a downward trend was noticed mid-August in Erongo region.

 In the month of August, cases jumped from 2,500 to almost 7,500 – an increase in approximately 5,000 cases.